Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Introduction

-Under current complexity assumptions, neither \cref{thm:pw-ub} nor \cref{thm:cw-ub} can be improved to yield fixed-parameter algorithms for our problems of interest under the considered structural parameterizations.
+Under current complexity assumptions, neither \cref{thm:pw-ub} nor \cref{thm:cw-ub} can be improved to yield fixed-parameter algorithms for our problems of interest under the considered structural parameterizations---indeed, any such algorithm would necessarily violate the aforementioned lower bounds for instances with sufficiently large $r$.
 However, the question still remains whether one can obtain (tight) fixed-parameter algorithms under different, more restrictive parameterizations.
 As our third and final set of contributions, we obtain tight ``fixed-parameter'' running time bounds with respect to the graph parameter \emph{cutwidth} $\ctw$~\cite{chung1985cutwidth,ThilikosSB05}.
 In particular, we design a randomized algorithm solving \textsc{Set of Degrees MST} in time $\bigoh^*(3^{\ctw(G)})$ (Theorem~\ref{thm:ctw-ub}) and a complementary SETH-based lower bound which excludes running times of the form, e.g., $\bigoh^*(2.999^{\ctw(G)})$, even for \sdmstp in the edge-unweighted case (Theorem~\ref{thm:ctw_lb}).

-A summary of our results is provided in Table~\ref{table:results}.
+We summarize all these results in Table~\ref{tbl:results}.
+We remark that all our upper bounds work for the most general variant, namely \setmstp, while all our lower bounds are obtained for the most restrictive variant, \sdmstp, implying that, surprisingly, all three problems have the same complexity for each of the considered parameters.

+Finally, we show that our technique for the clique-width upper bound can be adapted to obtain an ETH-tight single-exponential XP algorithm for the \textsc{Exact Leaf Spanning Tree} problem parameterized by clique-width.
+This settles the last remaining fine-grained question arising from the classical work of Cygan et al.~\cite{DBLP:conf/focs/CyganNPPRW11, CyganNPPRW22}, as mentioned in the very recent work of Bojikian and Kratsch~\cite{bojikianK25}.

-\textbf{Paper Organization.}\quad After introducing the necessary preliminaries in Section~\ref{sec:prelims}, we begin our exposition by presenting our algorithm for dense graph parameters in Section~\ref{sec:cw}.
+\textbf{Paper Organization.}\quad We provide a high-level overview of the proof techniques and technical contributions in the upcoming Section~\ref{sec:techniques}.
+After introducing the necessary preliminaries in the subsequent Section~\ref{sec:prelims}, we begin our exposition by presenting our algorithm for dense graph parameters in Section~\ref{sec:cw}.
 Next, in Section~\ref{sec:ubtechniques} we introduce the machinery that will be employed for the remaining upper bounds, including \cnc, the Isolation Lemma and our problem-specific modifications thereof.
 We then proceed with the algorithms and lower bounds for treewidth (Section~\ref{sec:tw}), pathwidth (Section~\ref{sec:pw}) and cutwidth (Section~\ref{sec:ctw}).